 I’m participating in the #LoveWritingChallenge by Katie Kling.
 For more information see the introduction post.

-This weeks theme are Characters and today is all about How to find the names.
+This weeks theme are Characters and today is all about Male Characters.

 To make things easier for myself I will focus on the characters in three of my longer stories:

 - The Unnamed One (with Michael)

 Though I might add more from other stories.

 For stuff about our characters from Warlords feel free to check out our Facebook Page.

 So let’s take a look at the guys in my stories…

 Just like I don’t care much about gender roles with my ladies, are my guys not typical males.
 Their compassionate and supportive of their ladies/lady friends, some would even be considered as feminine.
 Though that doesn’t mean they wont mistreat my girls.
 With male characters it’s easier to explore certain aspects of personalities and the asshole is kind of one of my favourites to write.
 It’s just so much fun…

 Somehow are males still kind of the default gender I use for stories, especially short stories.
 On occasion I find myself wondering: Would it change the story if I wrote about a woman instead (especially the first chapter of the NBWolf)?
 Most of the time the character stays male…